HackYourFuture/databases/Week2/MAKEME.md

 **Exercise 3: Joins**

-1. Write a query that prints names of all `authors` and their corresponding `collaborators`.
+1. Write a query that prints names of all `authors` and their corresponding `mentors`.
 2. Write a query that prints all columns of `authors` and their published `paper_title`.
 If there is an author without any `research_Papers`, print the information of that `author` too.